Two-dimensional bound excitons in real space and Landau quantization space: A comparative study: Discussions and Summaries

 \section{Discussions and Summaries}

-To summarize, in this paper, we make a comparative study of the 2D bound excitons in monolayer WSe$_2$ under a magnetic field in both the real space and Landau quantization space.
-We obtain the energy spectrum and the diamagnetic shift, with the results in the two spaces agreeing well with each other.
-Although the two spaces have different physical pictures, in which the real space focuses on the relative motion of the electron and hole, while the Landau quantization space is based on respective cyclotron motion of the electron and hole in a magnetic field, they complement each other and can provide mutual validation supportive perspectives in understanding the exciton behaviors.
+To summarize, in this paper, we have made a comparative study of the 2D bound excitons in monolayer WSe$_2$ under a magnetic field in both real space and Landau quantization space.
+While real space focuses on the relative motion of the electron and hole, the Landau quantization space is based on respective cyclotron motion of the electron and hole in a magnetic field, meaning that the two spaces have different physical pictures.
+In calculating the exciton energy levels, the real space method has the advantage of being directly applicable down to arbitrarily weak magnetic fields, while the Landau quantization method requires an increasing larger basis when the magnetic field decreases, but can help analyze the exciton composition.
+The two spaces complement each other and can provide supportive perspectives in understanding the exciton behaviors.

-In the Landau quantization space, we analyze the exciton state composition and reveal the roles played by the magnetic field and Coulomb interactions.
-Since in most cases, the dominant component of an exciton state can have the weight of surpassing $50\%$, it directly determines some properties of the excitons, \textit{e.g.}, the optical absorption and emission.
-We believe that the Landau quantization space can also be used to analyze the exciton state composition in other monolayer TMDs~\cite{A.V.Stier2016b, T.C.Berkelbach, A.Chernikov, I.Kylanpaa}, MoS$_2$, MoSe$_2$, and WS$_2$, as well as in TMD heterojunction moir\'e superlattices~\cite{D.Chen, R.Xiong, C.Jin}.
+We obtain the exciton energy spectrum and diamagnetic shift in the two spaces, with the results agreeing well with each other.
+Compared to Ref.~\cite{D.V.Tuan2025}, in which the exciton energy levels are only solved in the Landau quantization space, our work gives a cross-validation of the two methods.
+More importantly, according to the exciton state composition analysis, we reveal the roles played by the magnetic field and Coulomb interactions in determining the dominant component, which provide useful perspectives on how the external factors will modulate the exciton structures.